2016 United Kingdom budget

 The 2016 United Kingdom budget was delivered by George Osborne, the Chancellor of the Exchequer, to the House of Commons on Wednesday, 16 March 2016.

-It was the second fully Conservative budget delivered by Osborne, after the July 2015 budget.
+It was the second fully Conservative budget delivered by Osborne, following the July 2015 budget.
 This was to be Osborne's last budget as Chancellor, as he was replaced by Philip Hammond on 13 July by way of Theresa May's cabinet reshuffle.

 Background

 In the November 2015 Autumn Statement, the independent Office for Budget Responsibility predicted that the UK economy would grow by 2.4% in 2016.